 Dual zone air-conditioning allows different temperatures to be set for each side of the cabin.
 Sidesteps help you get in, and at the rear there is a third row of seats.
 Roof rails make it easier to add roof racks.
 A proximity key allows you to unlock and start the car with the key safe in a pocket or bag.
 Headlamps use extremely long lasting LEDs for low beam.

-Introduced on the petrol GXL, and as an option on the diesel, is Toyota’s Kinetic Dynamic Suspension System (KDSS).
+The GXL can also be fitted with Toyota’s Kinetic Dynamic Suspension System (KDSS) as an extra-cost option.
 This gives not only flatter on-road handing but also more off-road capability, by automatically adjusting the tension on the suspension’s anti-roll bars.